 Close to the Tsunami Photo Museum is a small memorial to the roughly 40,000 people who lost their lives just in Sri Lanka and the hundreds of thousands of others whose lives were changed forever.
 It was also around here where the tsunami washed away a packed commuter train with the loss of over 1200 lives.
 The images of that ruined train are displayed through photographs in this museum.

-Tsunami Museum Information
+Tsunami Museum Travel Tips

 - Although the entry is free, donations are accepted at the entrance counter.